yogawithjib/tally/README.md

 # 🧘🏻‍♀️ Yoga with Jib — Class Tracker

-**A beautiful, secure class tracking app built for yoga teachers and their students.**
+**A class tracking app built for yoga teachers and their students.**

 👉 **[Open the app → yogawithjib.github.io/tally](https://yogawithjib.github.io/tally)**